usashiki/sine/README.md

 The structure of `lib/` is as follows:

-- `containers/` - the container components, eg widgets that subscribe to state provided by Redux and typically wrap a presentation widget which presents state data
+- `containers/` - the container components, eg widgets that subscribe to state provided by Redux and typically wrap a presentation widget which presents state data (unrelated to [`Container`](https://api.flutter.dev/flutter/widgets/Container-class.html))
 - `models/` - the underlying data models
 - `presentation/` - the presentation components, eg widgets that render state data, typically provided by a container widget
 - `redux/` - the Redux constructs, eg actions and reducers